-For training to resonate, it needs to be role specific, tailored, fun, and address the challenges that staff face on a day to day basis.
+For training to resonate, it needs to be role-specific, tailored, fun, and address the challenges that staff face on a day to day basis.
 Providing your employees with easy to consume content that is relevant to their role is a critical step in changing their behaviour.

-The best way to achieve this is through a comprehensive security program that leverages a variety of different tools and techniques.
+The best way to achieve this is through a comprehensive cyber security awareness program that leverages a variety of different tools and techniques.
 Engaging videos, realistic scenarios, quizzes, policies and real-world phishing simulation tests will ensure that staff are fully trained to recognise and identify the most up to date threats.

 Organisations can also utilise communications and marketing tools such as blogs, awareness posters and real-life case studies to reinforce key messaging.

 According to Gartner: “By 2020, organisations that use a multipronged approach to Cyber Security Awareness will experience a 40% increase in overall employee security competency compared to their position in 2017.”

 Clearly, a comprehensive and varied cyber security awareness program is key to mitigating risk and positively impacting employee behaviour.